 More than 500 businesses have taken a stand against discriminatory religious exemptions bills.
-But there’s another type of legislation taking hold in the states: Bathroom bans.
+But there’s another type of legislation taking hold in the states: Bills targeting transgender people specifically.

 In the same week that Governor Deal vetoed HB 757, North Carolina Governor Pat McCrory signed NC House Bill 2—one of the most egregiously anti-transgender bills in the country, which prohibits transgender people from using public restrooms that align with their gender identity—into law.

-Since then, North Carolina has lost a half-billion dollars in frozen investments, diverted conventions and tourism business, and cancelled entertainment events from the ACC Super Bowl to a Bruce Sprinsteen concert—all as a direct result of discriminatory HB 2.
+Afterward, North Carolina lost a half-billion dollars in canceled investments, conventions, tourism business, and entertainment events from the ACC Super Bowl to a Bruce Springsteen concert—all as a direct result of discriminatory HB 2.